Trail Blazers vs. Mavericks Player Props Betting Odds

 |3PM

-- The 32.5 points prop total set for Doncic on Wednesday is 0.9 fewer points than his season scoring average (33.4).
+- The 34.5 points prop total set for Doncic on Friday is 0.8 more than his season scoring average (33.7).

-- Doncic has averaged 9.4 assists per game this season, 0.1 less than his prop bet on Wednesday (9.5).
+- Doncic has averaged 9.3 assists per game this year, 0.2 less than his prop bet on Friday (9.5).

-- Doncic's four made three-pointers per game is 0.5 more than his over/under in Wednesday's game (3.5).
+- Doncic's four made three-pointers per game is 0.5 more than his over/under in Friday's game (3.5).

 Check out all the prop bet options FanDuel has to offer!